sinanptm/avm-ayurvedic/README.md

 - 🔒 **Secure Transactions**: Implemented with Stripe payment gateway
 - 🚀 **Real-time Communication**: Powered by Socket.io for instant updates
 - 📊 **Comprehensive Logging**: Using Winston for robust error tracking and diagnostics
+- 🧱 **Reusable Components**: Follows a modular architecture to enhance maintainability, scalability, and code reusability

 ---

 <div align="center">